LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: Implementation and Training Details

 During development of the core training pipeline, we observed that the primary bottleneck was not GPU computational capability, but the overhead of transferring data to the GPUs.
 In digital pathology, tile-level features are commonly stored in \texttt{.pt} or \texttt{.h5} formats.
 While these formats are not a problem for training on one or two GPUs, they incur substantial I/O overhead at larger scales, causing the data loader to spend a significant amount of time waiting for data.
 To mitigate this issue, we convert all tile-level features and their corresponding coordinates into \texttt{.npy} files separately, which supports more efficient memory mapping and lightweight loading.
 Furthermore, we store the features in \texttt{float16} format while keeping coordinates in \texttt{float32} format, to further reduce both storage and I/O costs.
 Since we only use mixed-precision training throughout all stages of our pipeline, using features in \texttt{float16} format is not an issue.

-With file format conversion, we are able to load long sequences with very low I/O costs.
-Unlike the conventional tile-level data loader in digital pathology~\cite{chen2025slidechat, xu2021predicting}, loading one data point in a single batch, we are able to load multiple tile-level sequences in a single batch simultaneously.
-To deal with sequences with different lengths, we pack these sequences into the same length (we pad sequences with different lengths to the same $60k$ lengths and load padded sequences with their corresponding padding masks).
-As a result, we can increase the batch size to more than one (e.g 4) on each GPU.
-Doing so allows us to reduce the data loading rounds if we set the max training epochs to be $2$.
+With this file-format conversion, we can load long sequences with much lower I/O overhead.
+Unlike conventional tile-level pathology data loaders~\cite{chen2025slidechat,xu2021predicting}, which typically load only one sample per batch, our pipeline can load multiple tile-level sequences in the same batch.
+To handle variable-length inputs, we pad each sequence to a fixed length of 60k tokens and load the corresponding padding masks.
+This allows us to use a per-GPU batch size greater than one (e.g., 4), which reduces the number of data-loading rounds over two training epochs.

 With these optimizations, the training time of the second fusion stage is reduced from more than a day to less than \textit{9 hours} on our system.
-We also observe 2-3 times training time reduction on other stages.
+We also observe roughly 2--3$\times$ wall-clock speedups in the other training stages.